The Short Answer

 Magnetic lashes: The least damaging option.
 They clip onto a magnetic eyeliner or sandwich natural lashes between two magnetic strips.
 No adhesive touches the lash or follicle directly.
 The only risk is mechanical: if the magnets are very strong and you pinch your natural lashes when applying, you could break a few.
 In general, magnetic lashes are the safest false lash option for preserving your natural hair.

 If you have been wearing extensions and notice your natural lashes looking sparse after removal, give them a full growth cycle (3 to 4 months) to recover before judging whether the damage is permanent.
 Most people see significant recovery once the mechanical stress is removed.
-A lash serum can speed up that recovery by supporting the follicle during regrowth.
+A lash serum can support that recovery by conditioning the lash line during regrowth, and our lash serum vs extensions comparison breaks down the long-term cost and damage tradeoff.

 How to Help Eyelashes Grow Back Faster